mshafer1/website/_Projects/TimeFocuser.md

 ## Full code

-(you will need to install Autohotkey to run this code - it is possible to distribute compiled versions, but a: you shouldn't trust them and b: gh-pages would complain at me for hosting binary files)
+(you will need to install Autohotkey to run this code - it is possible to distribute compiled versions, but (a) you shouldn't trust them and (b) gh-pages would complain at me for hosting binary files)

 <div>
 <pre>